Mozilla Corporation: Notable events

 In December 2020, Mozilla closed its headquarters office in Mountain View, citing reduced need for office space due to the COVID-19 pandemic.
 The title of headquarters went to the San Francisco office.

 In May 2023, Mozilla acquired the startup Fakespot.
 The company, which was founded by Saoud Khalifah, specialized in identifying fake product reviews on e-commerce websites.
 Mozilla integrated their technology into Firefox while maintaining its existing website and browser extensions.
 Fakespot features were scheduled to be disabled in June and July 2025; Mozilla said these features were unsustainable.

 On February 8, 2024, Mozilla announced that Mitchell Baker would be stepping down as CEO, effective immediately, to focus on AI and internet safety in her role as chair of the Mozilla Foundation.
 Mozilla board member Laura Chambers was announced as interim CEO.
 On February 14, 2024, Mozilla Corporation announced a strategic shift toward building generative-AI features into Firefox and other flagship products, cutting about 60 roles (≈ 5% of staff) and winding down several standalone privacy services.
-Earlier, on March 22, 2023, Mozilla committed US $30 million to launch Mozilla.ai, a wholly owned subsidiary aiming to build an open-source ecosystem for “trustworthy” artificial intelligence.
+Earlier, on March 22, 2023, Mozilla committed US $30 million to launch Mozilla.ai, a wholly owned subsidiary aiming to build an open-source ecosystem for "trustworthy" artificial intelligence.

 In March 2024, Mozilla patched two critical zero-day vulnerabilities in Firefox that were demonstrated at the Pwn2Own hacking competition.
 The vulnerabilities, identified as CVE-2024-29943 and CVE-2024-29944, were promptly addressed in Firefox version 124.0.1.

 In September 2024, Mozilla unveiled a new brand identity, featuring a redesigned logo inspired by its Netscape origins.
 The rebranding aimed to distinguish Mozilla's corporate identity from its Firefox browser and emphasize its activist spirit.

 In November 2024, the Mozilla Foundation laid off approximately 30% of its workforce, eliminating its advocacy and global programs divisions.
 The move was part of a strategic shift to focus on core initiatives amid financial pressures.

+In December 2025, Anthony Enzor-DeMeo was announced as the new CEO of Mozilla Corporation, who expressed a desire to transition Firefox into a "modern AI browser".